 Whether you’re jonesing to explore some of the world’s most beautiful beaches, take an action-packed family vacation through the Amazon, or indulge in an off-the-beaten-path coffee expedition, Colombia is the place to do it.
 And best of all, the vaccines you need to explore Colombia are incredibly common (spoiler: you probably already have most of them)—so staying healthy in this Latin paradise is far easier than you think.
 Read on to learn all about the vaccinations you need for Colombia; afterward, if you still have any questions, be sure to message us directly!

 Before you travel anywhere, you should make sure you’re up to date on all your routine vaccinations: MMR, tetanus, chickenpox, polio, as well as your yearly flu shot.
 If you’ve been to public school or worked a government job in the last 25 years, you most likely have them already.
-The CDC also recommends that travelers to Colombia get the common hepatitis A and typhoid vaccines as
+The CDC also recommends that travelers to Colombia get the common hepatitis A and typhoid vaccines as well, since these illnesses can be transmitted through food and water regardless of where you choose to stay.

 If you’re staying in one of Colombia’s major cities like Bogota, Medellin, or Cartagena, you’re fine with the routine inoculations listed above; that being said, if you plan on venturing off the beaten path, the CDC recommends getting your malaria, yellow fever, and rabies vaccines as well.
 Additionally, if you’re thinking of commemorating your vivacious vacation with some old-fashioned body ink, make sure to get your hepatitis B vaccine—hep B can be transmitted through needles, and as tattoo parlors are not as mainstream in Colombia as they are in the US, it’s better to be safe than sorry!
 Talk to your trip planner about what they have in store for you, so you know which vaccines to ask your doctor for!